 Previously, I was a Postdoctoral Fellow at the University of Michigan working with Seth Pettie.
 Prior to that, I was a Research Fellow at the National University of Singapore working with Seth Gilbert.
 I obtained my PhD from the University of Waterloo, Canada, under the supervision of Raouf Boutaba and Martin Karsten, and I completed my MS at the University of New Mexico, USA, under the supervision of Jared Saia.
 And, in the distant past, I obtained a bachelor of science in mathematics from Queen's University, Canada.

-I am teaching CS 680 in the Winter 2014 term.
+I'm teaching CS 680 in the Winter 2014 term.
 The syllabus is here.
-The course will over many exciting topics, so check it out!
+The course will cover many exciting topics, so check it out!

-I am currently looking for motivated students to work with me on research problems.
-Please contact me by email if you are interested.
+I'm looking for motivated students to work with me on research problems.
+If you are applying to Drexel, please contact me by email if you are interested.